Executive Summary

 OCS partnered with Everton in the Community (EitC), the official charity of Everton Football Club, to enhance lives in the local area.
 Since 1988, EitC has tackled social issues, including mental health, education, employment and social inclusion, supporting vulnerable groups through 60+ programmes and earning numerous awards for its impactful work.
 By leveraging the power of sport, EitC drives positive change, promotes well-being, and strengthen community bonds, making a meaningful difference in people’s lives.

-OCS and Everton in the Community organised recruitment events with key stakeholders, including the OCS Recruitment Team, OCS Stadium Management & Admin, the Department for Work and Pensions (DWP), and the Everton in the Community team.
+OCS and Everton in the Community organised recruitment events with key stakeholders, including the OCS Recruitment Team, OCS People Into Work Team, OCS Stadium Management & Admin, the Department for Work and Pensions (DWP), the Everton in the Community team and our People Into Work partners, The Growth Company and Ingeus.

 The events are welcoming and informative, starting with introductions from Maxine Roberts (EitC) and Abbie (OCS Recruitment Manager), who provided attendees with an overview of the available roles and the business.
 The team interviewed every applicant and gave constructive feedback to those who were unsuccessful to support their future employability.